Interlibrary Loan (ILL)

-Interlibrary Loan can be used to borrow library materials or obtain copies of articles or book chapters currently not available from KU Libraries, or not owned by the KU Libraries.
+Interlibrary Loan (ILL) can be used to borrow library materials or obtain copies of articles or book chapters currently not available from KU Libraries, or not owned by the KU Libraries.
 Through cooperative agreements, participating libraries share their collections with students, faculty and staff from other libraries

 KU faculty, graduate students, undergraduate students, staff and affiliates with a valid KUID, and in good standing.
 This includes emeritus faculty and retired staff.
 There is no cost for using Interlibrary Loan.
 Interlibrary Loan is not available for individuals with KU Library Borrower Cards.

 What can be requested through Interlibrary Loan (ILL)?